 - Which advertising traffic sources perform best for your dating site (Facebook Ads, Google AdWords, etc.)

 - Which operating system is preferred by your most active visitors (MacOS vs Windows) from New York or any city with most business significance for you.

 - How many people are currently on your site and which pages are being viewed in real time.

 There are literally hundreds of other examples.
 You just can’t miss the opportunity to crunch this data, so do visit Google Analytics often and monitor the incoming traffic.
 If you have any trouble viewing or understanding something, just contact our support for assistance.

 Now let’s look into key report details that you can get:

 This is general information about the number of visitors to your site at this very moment, most popular pages, as well as geo-locations on the map.
 The report is also useful for determining better traffic sources, site content, important locations, on-site events, and conversions.

 Here you can find all the necessary data about the visitors to your dating site.
-This includes their gender, age, location (city and country), interests, devices they use, and many more.
+This includes their gender, age, location (city and country), interests, devices they use, and much more.